 City Life – Iran & America, Around Town Life by The Delhi Walla - March 9, 20260 Two influences coexisting in Deelhi.
 [Text and photo by Mayank Austen Soofi] The world is watching three nations locked in conflict.
 For Delhi, the confrontation carries an unexpected intimacy.
 The cultures of two of these countries are deeply woven into the city’s life.
 The American imprint is easy to spot.
 It flickers across OTT platforms through films and shows (Ross and Rachel!), lines the streets with coffee and burger chains (India’s first McDonald’s opened in apna Basant Lok!), and travels through family WhatsApp groups connecting Delhi homes to uncles and cousins in New Jersey and Silicon Valley.
 A village in Gurugram is in fact named after a US president.
 Iran’s influence in Delhi is less conspicuous but far older.
 The United States emerged a

-City Life – 1982 Directory, Jangpura Extension Life by The Delhi Walla - February 26, 20260 Time capsule from a Delhi colony.
+City Life – 1982 Directory, Jangpura Extension, Part 1 Life by The Delhi Walla - February 26, 2026April 30, 20260 Time capsule from a Delhi colony.
 [Text and photo by Mayank Austen Soofi] It is not every day that a bound directory, printed on dull white paper and meant for hyperlocal consumption, acquires the aura of an archival treasure.
 Take this slim book, titled Portrait of a Colony.
 It was rescued last week from a pile of roadside litter.
 This was a publication destined for a Delhi locality in the early 1980s, but, forty years later, it has mutated into a time capsule from a less guarded city.
 The book is a rare record of a middle-class Delhi neighbourhood finding its groove, documenting the place with unintended frankness.
 Published in 1982 by the Jangpura Extension Welfare Association, the directory is essentially a listing

 City Life – Power Cables, Old Delhi Life by The Delhi Walla - February 11, 20261 The mystery behind the trapped moon.
 [Text and photos by Mayank Austen Soofi] As Ramzan approaches, Matia Mahal Bazar in Old Delhi is getting dressed up for the season.
 Fairy lights and decorative frills are being strung across the street.
 But these festive ornaments are inserting themselves into the street’s permanent attire: the looping, sagging power cables that criss-cross overhead.
 Together, they are making the market feel denser and more claustrophobic than ever, as though the sky itself has been pulled down into the street.
 The queer thing about these perilously dangling cables is their invisibility.
 They are everywhere—more visible, in fact, than the monuments and landmark shops of the Walled City—yet they barely register.
 Instagram reels ignore them.
 Guidebooks remain silent.
 Tourists